conroy9068/project-1-trave-website/README.md

 #### Typography

-The Font is Montserrat 300 from [Google Fonts](https://fonts.google.com/specimen/Montserrat?query=mont)
+The Font is Montserrat 300 from [Google Fonts](https://fonts.google.com/specimen/Montserrat?query=mont) This font was chosen because its the same font used in the company logo but with silighly differnt characteristics.

 ### Media

 - The photos used on the home and sign up page are from This Open Source site [Unsplash](https://unsplash.com/)
+- There is also some graphics taken from the Trave website.
+[Trave](https://www.trave.io)